29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 • Maybe a little slow on startup

-You can access the internet by creating a personal gesture for sites and common features.
-For example, drawing a letter “B” to go to Bing and “D” to go to Duckduckgo.
+You can browse the internet more efficiently by creating personalized gestures for websites and common features.
+For instance, you can draw the letter “B” to navigate to Bing or “D” to access DuckDuckGo.

 12. Citrio